 And of course, despite building a new jet airport, the airport company won’t count any jet aircraft emissions in any of their feasibility studies or impact assessments.

 Like they do with Christchurch International Airport, they’ll say that these emissions are “out of their control” and that they are “working closely with the airlines”.
 They’ll also claim that the airline industry is “making great progress” towards a more efficient, less carbon-hungry future.
 This is simply not true.

-Susanne Beckon (a Professor of Sustainable Tourism and Director, Griffith Institute for Tourism, Griffith University) has led an in-depth study which shows that overall, the airline industry has increased it net emissions despite supposed “great progress.”
+Susanne Beckon (a Professor of Sustainable Tourism and Director, Griffith Institute for Tourism, Griffith University) has led an in-depth study which shows that overall, the airline industry has increased it net emissions despite supposed “great progress” with jet aircraft technology.

 is the airport company really listening?